-Processes and developments characterising the Estonian construction market
+Processes and developments characterising the Estonian construction market:

-- In 2018, public investment should grow slightly.
-However, it is still unclear for companies in which segments of the construction market and to what extent the state will be able to realise its investment plans.
-Although in the 2014-2020 EU budget period the support allocated to Estonia will increase to 5.9 billion euros (2007-2013: 4.6 billion euros), the portion that will influence the construction market will not increase.
-Instead, compared with the previous period, there will be a rise in allocations to intangible areas. - In terms of the market in general, investments made by the largest public sector customers (e.g. the state-owned real estate company Riigi Kinnisvara AS and the National Road Administration) which will reach signature of a construction contract in 2018 will not increase substantially.
-The Ministry of Defence has been a positive exception for builders as its needs and activity in carrying out new procurement tenders and placing orders through a single agency, the centre for defence investment, have made a major contribution to market revival.
-Hence, the Estonian construction market as a whole (particularly infrastructure construction segments) will remain relatively stable. - Competition remains stiff across the construction market, intensifying in different segments in line with market developments.
-A continuously high number of bidders for a contract reflects this.
-It is clear that in an environment of rising input prices that has emerged in recent years, efficiency is the key to success. - In new housing development, the success of a project depends on the developer's ability to control the input prices included in its business plan and thus set sales prices that are affordable for prospective buyers.
-Despite the market situation it is expected that the housing market, which accounts for a somewhat disproportionately large share of the total construction market and thus amplifies associated risks, will also sustain growth in 2018. - There is a growing contrast between the stringent terms of public contracts, which require the builder to agree to increasing obligations, strict sanctions, various financial guarantees, long settlement terms, etc., and the modest participation requirements.
-Lenient qualification requirements and the precondition of making a low bid have made it relatively easy for an increasing number of builders to win a contract but have heightened the risks taken by customers in terms of funding, deadlines and quality during the contract performance phase and the subsequent warranty period. - Recent years have brought a rise in the prices of construction inputs, particularly in building construction.
-Initially, general contractors tried to absorb the cost increase by making margin concessions but their capacity for doing this has been practically exhausted.
-The construction market includes an increasing number of areas where changes in the environment (including materials producers' rapid and successful entry into foreign markets) may trigger a sharp price increase.
+- In 2018, public investments that have a strong impact on the construction market will not increase compared to 2017.
+In terms of the market as a whole, investments made by the largest public sector customers (the state-owned real estate company Riigi Kinnisvara AS, the National Road Administration, etc.) that will reach signature of a construction contract in 2018 will not grow substantially.
+The Ministry of Defence has been a positive exception for builders as its needs and use of a single agency, the Centre for Defence Investment, for carrying out new procurement tenders and placing orders have made a major contribution to market revival.
+Hence, on the whole, the Estonian construction market (particularly the infrastructure construction segments) will remain relatively stable. - Competition remains stiff across the construction market, intensifying in different segments in line with market developments.
+A continuously high number of bidders for construction contracts reflects this.
+It is clear that in an environment of rising input prices, which has emerged in recent years, efficiency is the key to success. - In new housing development, the success of a project depends on the developer's ability to control the input prices included in its business plan and thus set sales prices that are affordable for prospective buyers.
+Despite the market situation it is expected that the housing market, which accounts for a somewhat disproportionately large share of the total construction market and thus amplifies associated risks, will also sustain growth in 2018. - There is a growing contrast between the stringent terms of public contracts, which impose an increasing number of obligations, strict sanctions, different financial guarantee commitments, long settlement terms, etc. and the modest eligibility criteria.
+Lenient qualification requirements and the precondition of making a low bid have made it relatively easy for an increasing number of builders to win a contract.
+However, they have also heightened the financial, completion delay and quality risks taken by customers during the contract performance and the subsequent warranty periods. - Recent years have brought a rise in the prices of construction inputs, particularly in building construction.
+Initially, general contractors tried to absorb the cost increase by making margin concessions but their capacity for doing so has been practically exhausted.
+The construction market includes a growing number of areas where changes in the environment (e.g. materials producers' rapid and successful entry into foreign markets) may trigger a sharp price increase.
 The rise in housing construction has lengthened the supply terms of various essential materials and services considerably, making it impossible to carry out all processes in the former optimistic timeframes.
 As a result, activities require more extensive planning or may need to be postponed. - The persisting shortage of skilled labour (including project and site managers) is restricting companies' performance capacities and affecting different aspects of the construction process, including quality.
 Labour migration to the Nordic countries remains steady and it is not likely that workers who have left will return to the Estonian construction market in large numbers.
-Migrant workers that in turn have started moving to Estonia are not able to fill the gap.
-All of the above factors sustain pressure for a wage increase, particularly in the category of the younger and less experienced workforce whose mobility and willingness to change jobs is naturally higher.
+Migrant workers who in turn have started moving to Estonia are not able to fill the gap.
+All of the above factors sustain pressure for a wage increase, particularly in the category of the younger and less experienced workforce whose natural mobility and willingness to change jobs is higher.